How To Get PR in Denmark After Study

 Best Work Visas to Secure Before Applying for PR

 After finishing your studies, you need a work visa to stay in Denmark.
 This work visa helps you gain experience and later apply for PR.
-Let’s look at the best options for international graduates in 2025.
+Let’s look at the best options for international graduates.

 The Pay Limit Scheme

 This is one of the most common work visas in Denmark.
 You can apply if you have a job offer with a high salary.
-In 2024, the minimum salary requirement was DKK 465,000 per year.
-That’s around DKK 38,750 per month.
+The minimum salary requirement under the Pay Limit Scheme is DKK 552,000 per year.
+That is about DKK 46,000 per month before tax.
+Denmark also has a separate Supplementary Pay Limit Scheme with its own conditions.

 You don’t need to be on Denmark’s job shortage list.
 But your job offer must meet the salary and work conditions.